faizandarwesh/faizandarwesh.github.io/index.md

 <img class="profile-picture" src="faizan.jpg">

-I am Faizan Darwesh, I did my Bachelors in Computer Science from Karachi University, Department of Computer Science UBIT Karachi, Pakistan.
+I am Faizan Darwesh, currently working as a Software Developer at Genetech Solutions and working on technologies like Android and Flutter.
+I did my Bachelors in Computer Science from Karachi University, Department of Computer Science UBIT Karachi, Pakistan.

 ## Interests